Hero Image

 home to myself

-Janani Jayalath Janani Jayalath signature The pen is in your hand...
+Founder's image Janani Jayalath The pen is in your hand...

 Hiding in the Shadows

-For a long time, I lived life on autopilot - moving through each day by following what I was taught, believing what I was told, and trying to fit into roles and expectations that simply were never made for me.
-I measured my worth by how others saw me - their opinions, comparisons, and expectations (I’m sure a lot of us brown girls can relate to this).
+For a long time, I lived life on autopilot - moving through each day by following what I was taught, believing what I was told, and trying to fit into roles and expectations that never really felt like mine.
+I measured my worth by how others saw me - their opinions, comparisons, and expectations.

 But life has a way of surprising us...